 Highs / Treble

-The highs are quite crisp and not exaggerated.
-Sibilance is not an issue with these, but there seem to be some pierce instead, which makes certain sounds uncomfortable to listen to.
-Definitely not the most transparent treble out there, but also not the worst.
+The highs are just nice, not exaggerated, muffled even.
+Sibilance is not an issue with these, but there seem to be some harshness instead, which makes certain sounds uncomfortable to listen to.
+Definitely not the most transparent treble out there.

 Reviewed on 2017-09-20 19:06:52 (UTC)